The Lizard: History

 The royal manor of Winnianton, which was held by King William I at the time of the Domesday Book (1086), was also the head manor of the hundred of Kerrier and the largest estate in Cornwall.
 It was assessed as having fifteen hides before 1066.
 At the time of Domesday there was land for sixty ploughs, but in the lord's land there were two ploughs and in the lands held by villeins twenty-four ploughs.
 There were twenty-four villeins, forty-one freedmen, thirty-three smallholders and fourteen slaves.
 There was 6 acre, eight square leagues of pasture and half a square league of woodland.
 The livestock was fourteen unbroken mares, three cattle and one hundred and twenty-eight sheep (in total 145 beasts); its value was £12 annually.
 11 of the hides were held by the Count of Mortain and there is more arable and pasture and 13 more persons are recorded: Rinsey, Trelowarren, Mawgan-in-Meneage and seventeen other lands are also recorded under Winnianton.

 Mullion has the 15th century church of St Mellanus, and the Old Inn from the 16th century.
 The harbour was completed in 1895 and financed by Lord Robartes of Lanhydrock as a recompense to the fishermen for several disastrous pilchard seasons.

 The small church of St Peter in Coverack, built in 1885 for £500, has a serpentinite pulpit.

-The Great Western Railway operated a road motor service to The Lizard from Helston railway station.
+The Great Western Railway operated a road motor service to the Lizard from Helston railway station.
 Commencing on 17 August 1903, it was the first successful British railway-run bus service and was initially provided as a cheaper alternative to a proposed light railway.

 The Solar eclipse of 11 August 1999 departed the UK mainland from the Lizard.

-The transatlantic record run of the unaccompanied one hand sailor Thomas Coville within less than 5 days in his sailboat Sodebo Ultim from New York, USA, to Europe landed here on 15 July 2017.
+The transatlantic record run of the unaccompanied one hand sailor Thomas Coville within less than 5 days in his sailboat Sodebo Ultim from New York to Europe landed here on 15 July 2017.

 Nautical

 The Lizard has been the site of many maritime disasters.
 It forms a natural obstacle to entry and exit of Falmouth and its naturally deep estuary.

-At Lizard Point stands the Lizard Lighthouse.
-In fact, the light was erected by Sir John Killigrew by his own expense: It was built at the cost of "20 nobles a year" for 30 years, but it caused an uproar over the following years, as King James I considered charging vessels to pass.
-This caused so many problems that the lighthouse was demolished, but was successfully rebuilt in 1751 by order of Thomas Fonnereau and remains almost unchanged today.
+At Lizard Point stands the Lizard Lighthouse, where a light was erected by Sir John Killigrew at his own expense.
+It was built at the cost of "20 nobles a year" for 30 years, and caused many problems over the following years, as King James I considered charging vessels to pass.
+Thus, the lighthouse was demolished.
+It was rebuilt in 1751 by order of Thomas Fonnereau and remains almost unchanged today.
 Further east lie The Manacles, near Porthoustock: 1+1/2 sqmi of jagged rocks just beneath the waves.